 - Video content typically generates 1200% more shares than text and images combined

-- Instagram Reels receive 22% higher engagement than regular photo posts
+- Instagram video marketing strategy with Reels gets 22% higher engagement rate than photo posts

 - TikTok videos under 15 seconds show 85% completion rates compared to 45% for longer content